 After completing each dimension, click 'Save and go to the next area'.
-Once you have completed all dimensions of the self-assessment, click on the button 'Submit this self-assessment' on the bottom left.
+Once you have completed all dimensions of the self-assessment, click on the button 'Submit this self-assessment'.
 You will be reminded (see below) that it is not possible to change the answers of this self-assessment once it has been submitted.